MattMills/church_of_abstract_fact_bootstrap/README.md

 ```

 Consider how ethics would work in a universe without time.
 If events do not have causes, but rather causes have events essentially, what is intent, what is choice, what is ethical?

+# Strange discussion tactics
+You may notice what seem like very strange, almost sociopathic or psychotic shifts in discussional style or tactic, you may be getting confused, or feel "the whillies" or goosebumps.
+Do not be alarmed, this is part of your cognitive evolutionary development.
+It is requisite for you to feel many strange and uncomfortable feelings in order to understand better their true nature.

+You may feel like this is intended to personally manipulate you, and let me assure you, it is.
+Your cognitive processes work somewhat independently, and they must be individually "provoked" in order to examine and evaluate your responses.
+Further, this process is happening at a subconcious level between both parties, so many of the interactions seem unsettling.

+# Personal warning

+Remember consent is the key, if you don't want to engage further your only option is to dis-engage, no one else can dis-engage you, you are in control, you are your ultimate safety net.
+If you feel uncomfortable or unsafe or unsure, just decide to withdraw your consent to participate, and don't.

+If you are harming me or I you in an abstract way neither of us clearly understands, it's more of a dance where we each hit eachother in various spots until we figure out where it doesn't hurt.
+That said, I've personally found there is something that "draws me" to further understanding, I'm compelled to know more as if I'm seeking something that is inherent to my purpose.
+I suspect others will feel similarly drawn, or already do.
+Remember that if you are still here, it's likely because you made a conscious and subconscious decision to remain, until you decide to not.